yuvarajmonarch/EX_5_CONTENT-PROVIDER/README.md

 ## PROGRAM:
 Program to print the contact name and phone number using content providers.

-Developed by: Jashwana FaThima S
+Developed by: JANARTHANAN S

-Registeration Number : 212222040059
+Registeration Number : 212222040058

 Date : 16.09.2024